-TERMS, NOTICES, ETC.
+of new students entered.
+Others who TERMS.
+NOTICES, ETC.

-THE RELIGIOUS INTELLIGENCES is published every Wednesday from the Printing Office of BARNES & Co., Prince William
+THE RELIGIOUS INTELLIGENCES is pub-lished every Wednesday from the Printing Office of BAENES & Co., Prince William Street, Saint John, N. B.

-Street, Saint John, N. B. Terms : \$2.00 a Year, in advance.
+Terms : \$2.00 a Year, in advance.

-New subscriptions can begin at any time WHEN SENDING a subscription, whether new or a renewal, the sender should be careful to give the correct address of the
+New subscriptions can begin at any time of the year.

+WHEN SENDING a subscription, whether new or a renewal, the sender should be careful to give the correct address of the enbscriber.